 Wildcat Ridge Trail- 2 miles.
 The trail begins on the west Boundary Ridge Road and runs between Polly and Dunlop Hollows descending into Dunlop Hollow Picnic area.
 Moderate with some difficult switchbacks.

-Overall, Kanawha State Forest is the 5th most popular mountain bike trail of all 32 mountain biking in West Virginia.
+Overall, Kanawha State Forest is the 5th most popular mountain bike trail of all 32 mountain biking rides in West Virginia.